petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 The first program
 ----------------

 In the main menu of the Wing IDE, select ``File — New``.
-A window for editing the program text will appear.
+A window for editing the text of the program will appear.
 In this window, type the following text:

 ::